INSIDE-information-systems/SensorThingsAPI/Benchmarking/SQL/README.md

   - id: pc.cdstationmesureeauxsurface

-Based on these materialized views, new numeric ids are generated from the string ids (03-Views-IdGeneration.sql):
+During the creation of these materialized views, new numeric ids are generated from the string ids via functions, the following tables are used for synchronization (01-IdGeneration.sql):
-- sta.location_ids
+- sta.obs_ids
 - sta.thing_ids
 - sta.datastream_ids
 - sta.feature_ids

-Sensors, ObservedProperties and Observations already have numeric ids.
-(TODO: CHECK!)
+Sensors & ObservedProperties already have numeric ids.
+Thing ids are reused for locations.
+Observation ids are also done via function and table to merge ids coming from analyse_physicochimie with those from condition_environnementale

-From these generated IDs, and the materialized views, the data is copied into FROST tables(04-CopyData.sql).
+From these materialized views, the data is copied into FROST tables(04-CopyData.sql).

 ## Updates ~17.2.19
 - Added clean to all libelles